TRT Global - Explosions rock Khartoum as fighting rages in Sudan for third day

 "The death toll among civilians in clashes since it began on Saturday... has reached 97," the doctors' union said early Monday, noting the figure does not include all casualties as many could not reach hospitals due to difficulties in movement amid the fighting.

+The United Nations reported that 1800 people were wounded since Saturday including civilians and military and aid-workers.

-The World Health Organization warned that "several" of Khartoum's nine hospitals receiving injured civilians "have run out of blood, transfusion equipment, intravenous fluids and other vital supplies."
+The World Health Organisation warned that "several" of Khartoum's nine hospitals receiving injured civilians "have run out of blood, transfusion equipment, intravenous fluids and other vital supplies."

 Vital aid suspended